jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 There are different cost functions with different objectives and solutions.
 Some functions are easier to optimize and some may be less sensitive to outliers.
 Nevertheless, **finding a cost function is one critical factor in building a DL.**

-> Optimizing $$W$$ means finding these trainable parameters in minimizing cost.
+> Optimizing $$W$$ means finding the trainable parameters with lowest cost.

 ### Learning rate

-Thinking in 3D or high dimensions is difficult, if not impossible.
-Try to think of DL problems in 2D first.
-Consider a point at (L1, L2) where we cut through the diagram along the blue and orange line, then we plot those curves in a 2D diagram.
+Thinking in 3 dimension is hard.

 <div class="imgcap">
 <img src="/assets/dl/solution_2d.jpg" style="border:none;">
 </div>

+Let's simplify it in 2-D first.
+Consider a point at (L1, L2) where we cut through the diagram along the blue and orange line, then we plot those curves in a 2D diagram.

 <div class="imgcap">
 <img src="/assets/dl/gd.jpg" style="border:none;">
 </div>

 The x-axis is $$ W $$ and the y-axis is the cost.
-For the orange line and blue line, we hold $$ W_{2} $$ and $$ W_{1} $$ constant respectively.

 **Training a model with gradients**.
 To lower cost, we move $$ L_1 $$ to the right to find the lowest cost.
 But by how much?
 L2 has a smaller gradient than L1. i.e. the cost drop faster alone $$ W_1$$ than $$W_2$$.
 Like dropping a ball at (L1, L2), we expect the ball drops faster in the $$ W_1$$ direction.
 Therefore, adjustment for $$ (W_1, W_2) $$ should be proportional to its partial gradient at that point. i.e.